healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 *   Usability (35%) - **8.6**/undefined

-The Omega NC900 is a great masticating juicer that packs a punch.
-It handles fruits and vegetables of all textures with ease, squeezing out more juice in less time compared to most other juicers.
-The machine features a strong build, with sleek yet durable parts that snap together securely, but is also a breeze to assemble and take apart.
-The large size means it takes up more countertop and storage space than others; on the other hand, it can handle larger pieces of ingredients, thus saving you some prep time.
+The Omega NC900 is a great masticating juicer that squeezes out the rest of the bunch.
+It handles fruits and vegetables of all textures with ease, extracting more juice in less time compared to most other juicers.
+The machine is well-built, with sleek and durable parts that snap together securely, but is also a breeze to assemble and take apart.
+The large size may hog more countertop and storage space than others; on the other hand, it can handle larger chunks, thus saving you some prep time.

-While the machine costs a bit more than some others, it sweetens the deal with additional parts for other functions, such as making noodles and chopping vegetables.
+While the machine costs a bit more than most, it sweetens the deal with additional parts for cool functions like making noodles, nut milks, and chopping vegetables.
 All in all, it's a fantastic choice for a household of 2-5 people.

 **Things We Like**

+*   Strong build
-*   Strong build, secure fitting of parts
+*   Secure fitting parts
 *   Efficient juicing
 *   Spacious feed chute and tray
 *   Robust and stylish design